circuitsable/DS4SnapbackBoard/README.md

 Never heard of snapback?
 Here is a [video](https://www.youtube.com/watch?v=O4rigBTxgPM) describing it and why it is a problem.

 I designed this because several of my DS4 controllers have had issues with snapback and the issues it entails, and because I prefered a cleaner result than through hole ceramic capacitors lying on the back of my controller's PCB.
+It connects the signal & ground pins of each axis' potentiometer to dampen the oscillations of the snapback.

 ![Ugly mod](images/ugly.jpg)